33rd Summer Course in EU Law: 22 June - 1 July 2020

 The size of the summer course group is variable, we aim to have a maximum of 35 students.
 Students come together from the UK and continental Europe with occasional visitors from overseas continents.
 The student group ranges from recent graduates to experienced practitioners, a variety that is also reflected in the age range.
 The diversity of the group composition has always proved to be a very fruitful basis for the exchange of ideas and experiences, and everyone will leave the course with new contacts or even new friends.

-Accommodation can be arranged through the Centre of European Law in single en-suite rooms at Stamford Street Apartments, Stamford Street, London, SE1 9NQ.
-The nearest tube is Waterloo and the Strand Campus, where the summer course is being held, is about a ten-minute-walk or short bus ride over Waterloo Bridge.
+Accommodation can be arranged through the Centre of European Law in single en-suite rooms in College Hall, Malet Street, London, WC1E 7HZ.
+The nearest tubes are Russell Square, Goodge Street and Euston Square.
+You can take a bus from the halls to the Strand Campus where the summer course is held or it’s a twenty minute walk.

 If you wish to enquire about the accommodation please contact email@example.com.